Skip to main content

 Introduction

-When using Qoder Agent Mode, terminal execution relies heavily on your local environment and shell configuration.
+When using Qoder IDE Agent Mode, terminal execution relies heavily on your local environment and shell configuration.
 You may encounter issues such as:

 • Inability to launch the terminal